Is Divorce Possible Without Having to Go to Court?

 Here are the options for getting divorced that do not involve going to court:

 Pro-Tip: It is NEVER a good idea to draft your own agreement without legal help.
 Neither is it prudent to sign any agreement without the assistance of an attorney.
+Keep in mind that if you sign an agreement, however, the Court will hold you to that agreement.

 - 4-Way Settlement: Most couples are not able to effectively negotiate the terms of divorce on their own.
 In this case, each party hires their own attorneys.
 The attorneys then assist in negotiating the terms of the divorce.
 Upon completion of a successful negotiation, an agreement is drafted to be signed.
 This is a good option when you and your spouse need support to ensure that you are on equal footing during the negotiation.